SKSF Virtually Possible

 A: If you’re interested in helping capture a 360 Virtual Experience, please contact us through our online contact form to discuss potential next steps.

-A: Thanks to the generous support of The Independence Center there currently is no set fee, we welcome donations or honorariums to support and grow this unique program.
+A: Thanks to the generous support of The Independence Center there currently is no set fee, however we welcome donations or honorariums to support and grow this unique program.

 A: Yes.
 Our VR experiences are carefully designed with accessibility and safety in mind.
 Staff are trained to support participants and accommodate mobility or sensory needs.